Table of Contents

-- Proof that you did, in fact, provide a substantive reply within the allotted time limit, along with documentation and records that support this claim.
+- Proof that you did provide a substantive reply within the allotted time limit, along with documentation and records that support this claim.

-- If you have already processed a refund for the transaction that is being disputed, provide documentation that proves you have credited the cardholder’s account.
+- If you have already processed a refund for the transaction that is being disputed, provide documentation showing you have credited the cardholder’s account.

 Merchants should always take every opportunity to make the best of an issuer inquiry.
 This is your chance to avoid a chargeback by presenting the facts that support your side of the story.
 If you can head off a chargeback at the pass here, you can prevent your chargeback ratio from increasing and protect your revenue from the fees and other expenses associated with chargebacks.